cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/03-phylogeny.md

 - `.log` - the log file containing the messages that were also printed on the screen.
 - `.bionj` - the initial tree estimated by neighbour joining (NEWICK format).
 - `.mldist` - the maximum likelihood distances between every pair of sequences.
-- `ckp.gz` - this is a "checkpoint" file, which IQ-Tree uses to resume a run in case it was interrupted (e.g. if you are estimating very large trees and your job fails half-way through).
+- `.ckp.gz` - this is a "checkpoint" file, which IQ-Tree uses to resume a run in case it was interrupted (e.g. if you are estimating very large trees and your job fails half-way through).
 - `.model.gz` - this is also a "checkpoint" file for the model testing step.

 The main files of interest are the report file (`.iqtree`) and the tree file (`.treefile`) in standard [Newick format](https://en.wikipedia.org/wiki/Newick_format).